 '''

 Name : Solution1

 Problem : Problem1

 Variables defined on nodes:

 Displacement

 ReactionForce

 Variables defined on elements:

 PlasticStrain

-Strain

 Stress

 StrainEnergyDensity

 VonMisesStress

 Variables defined on gauss points:

 PlasticStrain

 '''

 Everything here is as before for linear solutions, with the addition of a new field PlasticStrain.
 PlasticStrain is the irreversible strain that arises from exceeding the elastic limits as defined by the yield surface.
 See PlasticStrain in the section Calculating additional solution fields with n88derivedfields.
-You may also note that "variables defined on gauss points" is a new category.
-In essence, this is a higher accuracy version of "variables defined on gauss points", and it is required for accurately processing elastoplastic models.
+You may also note that variables defined on gauss points is a new category.
+In essence, this is a higher accuracy version of variables defined on elements, and it is required for accurately processing elastoplastic models.

-7.4.3 Rendering yielded elements
+Rendering yielded elements

 We can use ParaView to open the solved model file radius\bending\elastoplastic.n88model.
-In Figure 7.19 we've rendered the surface of the model such that unyielded elements are shown in grey, while yielded elements are shown in red.
-For elasto-plastic materials, there is a clear distinction between elements that remain within the elastic limits and therefore have zero plastic strain, and those which have exceeded the elastic limits and have non-zero plastic strain. (where non-zero means that at least one of the 6 components xx, yy, zz, yz, zx and xy of the plastic strain is non-zero).
-In order to generate the rendering of Figure 7.19 we set the Coloring to the Magnitude of PlasticStrain.
-You can find these in drop-down boxes in the toolbar in ParaView, as shown in Figure 7.17.
+In Figure 33 we've rendered the surface of the model such that unyielded elements are shown in grey, while yielded elements are shown in red.
+For elasto-plastic materials, there is a clear distinction between elements that remain within the elastic limits and therefore have zero plastic strain, and those which have exceeded the elastic limits and have non-zero plastic strain. (where non-zero means that at least one of the 6 components xx, yy, zz, yz, and xy of the plastic strain is non-zero).
+In order to generate the rendering of Figure 33 we set the Coloring to the Magnitude of PlasticStrain.
+You can find these in drop-down boxes in the toolbar in ParaView, as shown in Figure 31.
 Next we will manually set a tiny range for the color scale, thus ensuring that practically every element that is yielded is shown in fully saturated red.
 If we set a symmetric scale around zero, then unyielded elements, which have a PlasticStrain magnitude of zero, will be drawn in a neutral gray.
-To set the color scale, click the Rescale to Custom Data Range button, which is just to the left of the drop-down box for PlasticStrain, as shown in Figure 7.18.
+To set the color scale, click Rescale to Custom Data Range, which is just to the left of the drop-down box for PlasticStrain, as shown in Figure 32.
 For this rendering I used a range of -0.00001 to 0.00001.
 Note that in Paraview, the Magnitude of the PlasticStrain is simply the square root of the sum of the squares of the 6 components of plastic strain.
-Keep in mind that this quantity has no physical interpretation, but it is useful for distinguishing yielded and unyielded elements, as here.
+This quantity has no physical interpretation, but it is useful for distinguishing yielded and unyielded elements, as here.